allegro/bigflow/docs/workflow-and-job.md

 ## Overview

-The basic BigFlow workflow is a series of jobs.
-Each job executes part of your processing logic.
-Job is a Python object.
+BigFlow workflow is a series of jobs.
+Each job is a Python object which executes your data processing logic.
-It can execute anything that can be executed from the Python code, for example:
+It can execute anything that can be executed from Python code, for example:

 * Dataproc process
 * Apache Beam process
 * BigQuery query
-* Any Python code.
+* Any Python code

 The simplest workflow you can create looks like this: